Dominic Bradbury is a busy man.

 No sooner did a copy of his “Iconic American Homes” land on our doorstep than his “Mid-Century Modern Design – A Complete Sourcebook” arrived via UPS.

 But let’s tackle the former first.
-Subtitled “Architectural Masterworks since 1900,” it’s a 320-page tome dedicated to 50 modern American icons.
+Subtitled “Architectural Masterworks since 1900,” it’s a 320-page tome dedicated to 50 modern American iconic homes.
 Bradbury provided the prose; Richard Powers handled the photography.

 “We were picking out houses with particular resonance.”
 Bradbury says.
 “We gathered them into a larger narrative, telling a story through individual houses with different threads and strands and crossovers and serendipitous moments that connect them together.”